 and Women's Everyday Running.
 The AT Tread outsole lugs are designed to keep rocks and gravel out of the tread while runners go over rough, technical terrain during on- and off-road running.
 The outsole is also designed to keep water out of the shoe.
 The ABZORB crash pad gives a smooth ride by absorbing the shock and cushioning the foot.
 The shoe's treads make it flexible enough to go up and down hills and comfortable enough to wear for daily runs.

-When the 610v5 first came out, some reviewers commented that the price was high, but many retailers are now offering the shoe for almost half price, which is a great deal for a latest edition shoe of a popular brand like New Balance.
+When the 610v5 first came out, some reviewers commented that the price was high, but many retailers are now offering the shoe for almost half price, which is a great deal for the latest edition shoe of a popular brand like New Balance.
 Even at full price, the 610v5 was cheaper than a lot of other similar shoes, which makes it a great choice for either daily road runs or technical trail runs.

 The AT Tread outsole lugs give the 610v5 excellent traction over rough surfaces.
 There are also deep flex grooves giving flexibility for going up and down hills.
 The outsole is designed to keep rocks and gravel out of the tread and water out of the shoe.
 The traction makes the 610v5 a good shoe for running on roads, trails, and hills.
 The lugs will work for walking on slightly wet or muddy parts of a trail, but it does not have the spikes required for snow, ice, or slippery surfaces.

 Flexibility features can be found throughout the shoe.
-The outsole contains deep flex grooves for heel to forefoot transitions.
+The outsole contains deep flex grooves from heel to forefoot transitions.
 The injection-molded EVA foam in the midsole gives firm yet flexible cushioning.
 The upper's overlays are firm and stable enough to hold the foot in place, yet flexible enough to allow the foot to move in order to run.
 The mesh allows movement and the laces keep the foot in place.
 The flexibility of the 610v5 allows runners to go on roads, over hills, or through rough, technical terrain with ease.

 While the 610v5 is not categorized as a stability shoe